|

 can I still train?

-Due to the varied nature of skills taught
+to the varied nature of skills taught in classes, some

-in classes, some students often find that they can train around
+students often find that they can train around an injury by

 12. I have a medical